 If your kids play sports, you know how hard it is to organize their stuff.
-The garage may be the perfect place to store all their sports equipment and balls, but it takes a bit of work.
+The garage may be the perfect place to store all their sports equipment and balls, but it takes some work.
 It also keeps the odor of sweaty pads and equipment out of your house.

-With so much room in your garage already taken up by your car, tools, lawnmower, storing sports equipment might start to become overbearing.
+With so much room in your garage already taken up by your car, tools, and lawnmower, storing sports equipment might become overbearing.

 Fortunately, there are several ways that you can store them in the garage without cluttering the room.

 You can store your balls in the garage by separating them by sport, placing them into nylon bags, and putting them in a sealed container.
 Cupboards, storage bins, and high-rise ceilings work well.
-Ensure to clean the balls and inflate them monthly to prevent long-term damage.
+Ensure that the balls are cleaned and inflated monthly to prevent long-term damage.

 Whether you’re looking for a wall-mounted rack, a simple ball rack, or stand-alone storage containers to hold all your equipment, we’ve got you covered.

-Note: I’ve split out how to store fishing rods into it’s own article.
-Most of the products are very niche, so they’re specifically designed for fishing rods and nothing else.
+Note: I’ve split out how to store fishing rods into its own article.
+Most of the products are very niche and designed explicitly for fishing rods and nothing else.

 We’ve all been there before.

 You’re running late for practice and can’t find your baseball glove, or you’re eager to play a game of pick-up hoops with your friends but can’t find your ball pump.

 Fortunately, there are plenty of solutions for these problems that almost every athlete faces.